-The mean of the total score of the Hamilton Anxiety Test is 12 with a standard deviation of 7.21.
+Thus, the mean total score of the Hamilton Anxiety Test is 12 with a standard deviation of 7.21.
+This indicates that most of the participants report mild anxiety.

-This indicates that most of the participants who show anxiety are at a mild level of anxiety.
-(See graphic 3).
+This indicates that most participants report mild anxiety (see Graphic 3).